mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ---

-### Q: Who is the regulated entity, and who holds legal liability for compliance, AML/KYC, and dispute resolution?
+### Who is the regulated entity, and who holds legal liability for compliance, AML/KYC, and dispute resolution?

 **Regulated Entity: Sippy SAS**